-Business Property For property used in the customer's own trade or business, a written statement with the following information: A description of the trade or business; A description of the resources used in the trade or business; and The number of years the trade or business has been operating.
+For property used in the customer's own trade or business, a written statement with the following information: A description of the trade or business; A description of the resources used in the trade or business; and The number of years the trade or business has been operating.
 For property used as an employee, a written statement with the following information: The name and contact information for the employer; A description of the property used on the job; and A description of the job duties where the property is used.
 For property that represents governmental authority to engage in an income producing activity, a written statement with the following information: The type of license, permit, or other property; The name of the issuing agency; Whether the license, permit, or other governmental authority is required for the income-producing activity; and How the license, permit, or other governmental authority is being used.
 NOTE For any business property essential to self- support, contracts, invoices, and paychecks may be used to support the customer's statement that the property is currently in use for self-support.
-Non-business income-producing property The property's equity value - See the specific property type in MA705 for the proof needed.
+The property's equity value - See the specific property type in MA705 for the proof needed.
 The property's annual net income - See the specific income type in MA606 for the proof needed.
 NOTE For property with a rate of return below 6%, the customer must also provide written statement explaining the earnings decline, and proof of the property's earnings for the last two tax years.
-Used to produce goods or services for the customer's household needs The property's equity value - See the specific property type in MA705 for the proof needed.
+The property's equity value - See the specific property type in MA705 for the proof needed.
 The customer must also provide a written statement with the following information: A description of the property; How the property is used; and That the property excluded as producing food for home consumption will be used for that purpose, and the food produced is for personal use and not for sale.
-Not currently in use, but expected to be in use within 12 months The customer must provide a written statement that includes all of the following: The date the property was last used; The reason the property is not currently in use; and The date the customer expects it to be back in use.
+The customer must provide a written statement that includes all of the following: The date the property was last used; The reason the property is not currently in use; and The date the customer expects it to be back in use.